pojntfx/bagop/README.md

 If you're enjoying bagop, the following projects might also be of help to you too:

-- Also want to test these cross-compile binaries?
+- Also want to test these cross-compiled binaries?
 Check out [hydrun](https://github.com/pojntfx/hydrun)!
 - Need to cross-compile CGo?
 Check out [xgo](https://github.com/crazy-max/xgo)!
 - Want to build fully-featured desktop GUI for all these platforms without CGo?
 Check out [Lorca](https://github.com/zserge/lorca)!
 - Want to use SQLite without CGo?
 Check out [cznic/sqlite](https://gitlab.com/cznic/sqlite)!